Meaningful and spiritual in equal measures and should be just as you want it to be.

 The knowledge of flower arranging within our church to get the best and the wow factor is what our qualified florist Zonie knows best.

-All of these people are on our contact list and are here to help you create your special day within the setting of our beautiful church.
+These people are on our contact list and are here to help you create your special day within the setting of our beautiful church.

 Marriage after Divorce